 Supplementary Explanations Provisions to Ensure Due Respect for Stakeholders in Internal Rules, etc. The Company carries out business activities with a belief that earning the trust of shareholders, customers and other diverse stakeholders is key to expanding its business.
 In response to a changing business environment, the Company has improved its business management system so that the system can ensure management efficiency while establishing a management system that enables swift decision-making and business execution.
 The Company also intends to ensure that its compliance system works properly based on sound ethics and strives to develop business to meet stakeholders' expectations.
-Implementation of Environmental Activities, CSR Activities, etc. The Company will actively work toward achieving the Sustainable Development Goals (SDGs) through offering energy services as a platform company in the energy business to create the sustainable energy future we need to have by 2030.
-The details of specific initiatives are available on our website ( https://enechange.co.jp/en/sdgs/ ).
+Furthermore, the Company recognizes that its achieving sustainable growth and generating medium- to long-term corporate value is founded on cooperation with stakeholders other than its shareholders.
+This notion is expressed in the ENECHANGE Group Charter of Corporate Behavior, and the Company takes initiative in efforts to foster a corporate culture of facilitating sound and ethical business activities.
+Implementation of Environmental Activities, CSR Activities, etc. The Company will actively work toward achieving the Sustainable Development Goals (SDGs) by offering energy services as a platform company in the energy business to create the sustainable energy future we need to have by 2030.
+The details of specific initiatives are available on our website (https://enechange.co.jp/en/sdgs/).

 Formulation of Policies for Information Provision to Stakeholders The Company intends to actively disclose information to stakeholders on its website or by holding IR events such as financial results briefing.
-Other The Company announced its "Correspondence Guideline for Covid-19" in May 2020.
-It has taken initiatives to help employees work more flexibly, so employees with time constraints due to various factors, which includes many female employees, can work more efficiently, which helps increase the efficiency of overall business operations and productivity.
+Other The Company announced its "Correspondence Guideline for COVID-19" in May 2020.
+It has taken initiatives to help employees work more flexibly, so employees with time constraints due to various factors can work more efficiently, which helps increase the efficiency of overall business operations and productivity.